Atropine Therapy For Myopia Management

-In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by suppressing its progression.
+In recent years, atropine therapy has been shown to significantly improve vision in myopia patients by slowing down its progression.
 Doctors like Dr. John Jacobi now offer atropine therapy as an option for those with nearsightedness, including children as young as age 5.

 What Is Atropine Therapy?